 The iubenda Cookie Solution includes all the necessary tools to facilitate compliance with the cookie law.

 Some cookies are exempted from prior consent and therefore do not require compliance with the instructions contained in this guide.
 In particular:

 - Technical cookies, i.e. those needed to provide the service.
-Among these there are: preference cookies, session cookies, load balancing cookies etc.
+These include preference cookies, session cookies, load balancing cookies etc.

-- Third party analytics cookies (e.g. Google Analytics), only if the data is anonymized before being recorded by the third party service and if the third party is obligated to not cross-check the information gathered with other data in its possession.
-If you want to know how to set up Google Analytics for this purpose, please refer to this dedicated article
+- Statistical third-party cookies (e.g. Google Analytics), in cases where the data is anonymized before being recorded by the third party service and if the third party is obligated to not cross-check the information gathered with other data in its possession.
+If you’d like to know how to set up Google Analytics for this purpose, please refer to this dedicated article. *

-Note: some details regarding this may differ slightly from country to country.
-We therefore suggest that you inform yourself of your privacy authority’s guidelines .
+Some details regarding this may differ slightly from one EU Member State to another.
+This guide takes a comprehensive look at requirements, however, we still suggest that you inform yourself of the privacy authority guidelines applicable to you.

-How to set up preemptive blocking of cookies through the iubenda Cookie Solution
+How to block cookies prior to consent with the iubenda Cookie Solution